Young Life in Uganda has continued to grow since its beginning in 2005, and over 140,000 kids have been reached with the gospel message this year.

 YL leaders pouring into kids

-Every week, an average of 17,000 kids attend outreach clubs in their communities, and over 5,000 have joined a small group Bible study.
-With over 19 national staff members and 230 ministries, the future looks bright for Young Life in Uganda.
-Many former Young Life kids are now stepping up and becoming Young Life leaders, and this year brought over 12,000 kids to camp.
+Every week, an average of over 21,000 kids attend outreach clubs in their communities, and over 6,000 have joined a small group Bible study.
+With over 24 national staff members and 284 ministries, the future looks bright for Young Life in Uganda.
+Many former Young Life kids are now stepping up and becoming Young Life leaders as their Leadership Trees continue to grow.

 It has over 2,338 students attending club weekly across the country in over 10 Universities, with enthusiastic volunteer club leaders.
 This year Young Life College students had two community outreaches, one to a public hospital (government hospital) in Eastern Uganda- scrubbing hospital floors, drainages, praying for the sick and they loved it.
 Then they went to Mbarara, the western part of Uganda reaching out to the market place with the love of Christ sweeping and cleaning litter from the market area.